✓ Personalised nutrition and exercise plan

 Whether your weight loss is plateauing or there’s a certain area you just can’t budge, we really do understand how frustrating it is to want to lose weight and not see results.
 But, heading for dangerous fad diets is not the answer.

 A better option is to work on lifestyle changes that help you lose weight and keep it off.
-Juniper’s Weight Reset Program is one way to kickstart your weight loss journey.
-It is holistic, combining clinically proven treatments with behavioural resets and a supportive community of like-minded individuals.
+Juniper's Weight Reset Program is designed by medical experts, health coaches and dietitians to help you lose weight and keep it off.
+Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 Are there any risks to eating too much watermelon?